DCShadow Explained: A Technical Deep Dive Into the New AD Attack

 The first problem with this approach is that only legitimate computers send their logs to the log collector.
 During DCShadow, the event logs related to the injection of new data are only created on the attacker’s machine, which obviously will not signal itself by sending events to the SIEM.
 This way, the DCShadow attack can be stealthy, as only a few event logs will be generated by legitimate computers.

 Blue teams need a complete redesign of their strategy to shift their focus from log analysis to AD configuration analysis.
 The naïve approach would be to monitor replications (DrsGetNCChanges RPC changes).
-By default, a SACL entry set on the root object of the domain logs the use of extended rights except for domain controllers.
-Thus, replication with a user account or non-DC machine is easily identified.
-We do not believe, however, that this method is the most efficient.
+Replication with a user account or non-DC machine is easily identified.
+We do not believe this method is the most efficient.
 Three strategies should be implemented to detect DCShadow attacks:

 - The Configuration partition of the schema should be scrutinized. nTDSDSA objects in the site’s container should be matched with regular domain controllers in the domain controllers’ organizational unit (or better, a list of known DC manually maintained by the administration team).
 Any object showing up in the first but not the second should be investigated.
 Please note that the rogue nTDSDSA object is removed right after the publication of the illegitimate object.
 For efficiency, detection measures should be able to catch object creation.